VF-51: 1980s

 During their 1981 cruise, on 7 September; NL-106 (One of VF-51's aircraft) was struck by an NL-306, an A-7E Corsair II from VA-22.
 While both aircraft's crew survived, a deckhand from VF-51 was killed in the accident.
-After that cruise with the Kitty Hawk, the air wing moved to the East coast for a short period of time, flying from the newly introduced USS Carl Vinson from March to October 1983 as the ship transited to its new homeport of NAS Alameda, California and assignment to the Pacific Fleet.
+After that cruise with the Kitty Hawk, the air wing moved to the East coast for a short period of time, flying from the newly introduced USS Carl Vinson from March to October 1983 as the ship transited via an around-the-world cruise to its new homeport of NAS Alameda, California and assignment to the Pacific Fleet.

 VF-51 is credited to be the first F-14 squadron to intercept Soviet Tu-22M (Tu-26) Backfire bombers, armed MiG-23 Floggers and Su-15 Flagons using the Tomcat's TCS (Television Camera Sight).
 The TCS allowed the crew to passively identify a target to determine if it was hostile or not.

 During the 1986–1987 cruise with USS Carl Vinson, VF-51 conducted operations in the Bering Sea during the winter.
+Carl Vinson and CVW-15, with VF-51 attached, departed for the ship's fourth overseas deployment on 15 June 1988.
+While on station, the carrier supported Operation Earnest Will, the escort of U.S. flagged tankers in the Persian Gulf.
+The carrier returned to the States on 16 December 1988 and was awarded the Admiral Flatley Memorial Award for aviation safety for 1988.
 In February 1990, USS Carl Vinson conducted operations in the Western Pacific and Indian Ocean.
 VF-51 and VF-111 took part in several exercises with regional air forces, including Singapore, Malaysia and Thailand.
 The air wing returned home on 29 July.